tjhickey724/compiler_design/code/MiniC/PA5/README.md

 incq %rcx   # increment it, so 11 is not in %rcx movq (%rax, %rcx, 8), %r7
 ```
-To store the length of the array "a" in %rax,
+To store the length of the array "a" in %r8,
 we access the quad value stored in the first 8 bytes of the array
 ```
 movq (%rax,$0,8), %r8
 ```
 or more simply
 ```
-movq (%rax), %rax
+movq (%rax), %r8
 ```

 Here are some slides on working with arrays in x86-64